zeditor01/cdc_examples/C008_db2zos.md

 After you have got a basic CDC server up and running, you will want to review all the parameter settings in the context of your scenario.
 The documentation describes all the paramaters that can be coded (and their default values) in the <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=ccdz-modifying-cdc-db2-zos-configuration-control-data-set">knowledge centre</a>.
+However, the defaults will be fine for an initial setup.

 <h3 id="4.2">4.2 Create PAL ( Product Admin Log )</h3>

-<p>Customize the job CDCD.SCHCCNTL(CDCDFPAL) to create a VSAM cluster for the CDC Replication product administration log (PAL).</p>
+Customize the job CDCD.SCHCCNTL(CDCDFPAL) to create a VSAM cluster for the CDC Replication product administration log (PAL).
+The purpose of the PAL is to store messages for easy retrieval by the CDC Administration tools (Management Console and CHCCLP scripts).

 ```